thebinary/rlm_kafka/README.md

 FreeRADIUS 3.x module to send accounting messages to Kafka Queue.

 ## Dependency
-This module is dependent on [librdkafka](https://github.com/confluentinc/librdkafka).
-So, it needs to be installed in the system prior to compiling and using this module.
+This module is dependent on [librdkafka](https://github.com/confluentinc/librdkafka) (tested with version `1.7.0`).
+So, `librdkafka` needs to be installed in the system prior to compiling and using this module.

 ## Compilation and Installation